MONEY MARKET | August 2019

-Strong demand, plus limited supply, combined with the change in Federal Reserve policy during the first quarter of 2019 resulted in a downward trend in fixed income tax-exempt yields, moving the one-year index level down from 2.00% to 1.50%.
-Demand continues to remain strong for shorter maturities due to the continued flattening of the yield curve and the strong inflows into tax-exempt funds, particularly longerdated portfolios.
-Annual cash borrowings should increase in the coming months and should put pressure on yields one year and in.
+Strong demand plus limited supply, combined with the change in Fed policy, resulted in a downward trend in fixed-income tax-exempt yields, moving the one-year index to a 1.15% reading.
+Demand continues to remain strong for shorter maturities due to the continued flattening of the yield curve and the strong inflows into tax-exempt funds, particularly longer-dated portfolios.

 Early concerns about personal income tax collections seem to have subsided as receipts during the final days of the tax collection season appear to have met or exceeded expectations, particularly in California, where April collections surpassed estimates.

 All investments involve risk, including loss of principal.
 Certain investments involve greater or unique risks that should be considered along with the objectives, fees, and expenses before investing.

 Views expressed are those of the advisor stated and do not reflect views of other managers or the firm overall.
 Views are current as of the date of this publication and subject to change.